liu044100/SmileTouchID/README.md

 # SmileTouchID
-A Library for integrate Touch ID &amp; passcode conveniently
+A project for integrate Touch ID &amp; passcode conveniently

 #What can it do for you?